piderking/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe
+Tic-Tac toe.

-TicTacToe
+Hello

-RUN MAIN.PY
+run from main.py

-must have python install
+must have pygame installed

-and pip
+#How to install pygame

-run pip.sh, by double clicking
+run "pip install pygame"

-FOR OUT SCHOOL FINAL PROJECT
+this will take a second.
+If already installed then you good to go